COMM 375 - Behavioral Finance (formerly COMM 386O)

 6. Improve decision making and reduce behavioral biases in a variety of financial settings.

-Note: This course was formerly numbered first as COMM 386O.
+Note: This course was formerly numbered COMM 386O.
 If you've completed the course as COMM 386O, you are not permitted to take it again as COMM 375 (you cannot receive credit for the same course twice).

 Course credits: